PyGreSQL/PyGreSQL/docs/contents/pgdb/connection.rst

     :rtype: None

-Note that connections always use a transaction, there is no auto-commit.
+Note that connections always use a transaction, unless you set the :attr:`Connection.autocommit` attribute described below.

 rollback -- roll back the connection
 ------------------------------------